IN THIS ARTICLE

 ~ Wistia automatically mutes videos in order to autoplay, so you only need the autoplay parameter.
 Except in these cases: https://wistia.com/support/developers/embed-options#autoplay

 ~ With Youtube, you need to add a mute and autoplay parameter for the autoplay to actually autoplay.
 See more details here: https://developers.google.com/web/updates/2017/09/autoplay-policy-changes

 Uploading your own custom replay

 If you don't want to use the recording provided by our system, you can also upload your own custom MP4 file as replay.
 We accept all MP4 files under 2GB.
 This way we'll replace the default replay with your custom video in our system.
-If you'd like your custom replay to show up right after you end your webinar, make sure to upload in your webinar settings before you start your webinar.
+If you'd like your custom replay to show up right after you end your event, make sure to upload in your event settings before you start your event.
 Otherwise, your attendees will have to refresh their page to see the uploaded file.

 All you need to do is click " Uploaded video" under "Replay video source" and choose the file from your computer.

 If you'd like to change the file, all you have to do is hover your mouse over it and click "Change".